 RJ 640.201 through 640.210 govern income recognition for non-profit organisations under Dutch GAAP.
 The key distinction is between contributions with and without conditions.

 An unconditional contribution (a donation with no spending restrictions or performance conditions) is recognised as income when the organisation has a right to receive it.
 This is straightforward.
-The donor commits, the income is recognised, and the cash may arrive later.
+The donor commits and the income is recognised, even if the cash arrives later.
 The receivable is recorded at the commitment date.

-A conditional contribution (a grant with spending restrictions, performance milestones, or clawback provisions) requires more judgment.
+A conditional contribution (a grant with spending restrictions or performance milestones, often with clawback provisions) requires more judgment.
 Under RJ 640.206, a conditional contribution is recognised as income to the extent that the conditions have been met.
 If a funder awards €500,000 for a two-year programme and the conditions specify that the funds must be spent on specified activities, the organisation recognises income as it incurs qualifying expenditure.
 Unspent funds are held as deferred income (a liability), not as unrestricted income.

-Most non-profit clients get the accounting wrong at exactly this point.
-The cash arrives, the bookkeeper credits revenue, and the balance sheet shows no deferred income liability even though half the programme hasn’t been delivered.
+This is the point where non-profit audits get frustrating, because most clients get the accounting wrong here and genuinely don’t understand why it matters.
+The cash arrives and the bookkeeper credits revenue.
+The balance sheet shows no deferred income liability even though half the programme hasn’t been delivered.
 Your audit procedure is to obtain the grant agreement, identify the conditions, compare the conditions to the expenditure incurred during the period, and determine whether the amount recognised as income matches the expenditure that satisfies those conditions.

 Regardless of framework, the audit procedure is the same.
 For each material grant: read the agreement, identify the conditions, calculate the proportion of conditions met based on qualifying expenditure, and test whether the income recognised matches.
 Document the grant name, the funder, the total award, the period, the conditions, the expenditure to date, and the income recognised.
-Your working paper should make it possible for a reviewer to trace from grant agreement to expenditure to income recognition without asking you to explain the logic.
+The file should tell a story: a reviewer should be able to trace from grant agreement to expenditure to income recognition without asking you to explain the logic.

 Restricted funds: the accounting and audit challenge